-In a large Dutch oven, heat 1 tbsp of the olive oil and 1 tbsp butter.
+- In a large Dutch oven, heat 1 tablespoon of the olive oil and 1 tablespoon butter.
 Sautee chicken in batches until golden brown,

 and slightly undercooked, it will finish cooking in the stew.
 Set aside.

-In the same pot, add 1 tbsp olive oil and sauté carrots, celery, and onion until soft.
+- In the same pot, add 1 tablespoon olive oil and sauté carrots, celery, and onion until soft.
 Deglaze the pan with the wine or

 stock.
 Add the chicken back in, along with the rest of the ingredients.
 Simmer on med-low heat for 15 mins.